Sadishru/portfolio/README.md

+3D Developer Portfolio
+Stack - ReactJS, TailwindCSS, CSS3, React-Three-Fiber, ThreeJS, EmailJS, HTML

+CC Atribution
+* UXRzone Dancer 2 bellydance by Enea Le fons
+* Flying Bird by sandeep.s
+* directional arrow_1 by Sanofer
+* VR room with Tiltbrush session by Miguelangelo Rosario
+* Honeybee Font by Misti's Fonts
+* Orange Juice by Brittney Murphy

+Feel free to use/modify my work without any license.
+You must give appropriate credits for the 3d assets and fonts.
+Thank you! - Sadiz

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.